JtPerez-Acle/NeuroSpark/API_ENDPOINTS.md

 # API Endpoints Documentation

-This document provides detailed information about all available API endpoints in the KQML Parser Backend.
+This document provides detailed information about all available API endpoints in the KQML Parser Backend [0.2.3].

 ## Base URL